The Eagles are unstoppable. After Sunday night's prime-time humiliation of the Dallas Cowboys, we can all be certain of that much.

 Just as we were certain the Eagles were unwatchable after they blew three consecutive fourth-quarter leads earlier this season.

-It wasn’t quite the once-in-a-lifetime performance Vick unleashed in that 59-28 romp over Washington last season.
-After that, Vick’s name immediately was included in every discussion about potential MVP candidates.
-Reasonable people wondered – out loud! -- whether it was possible for any NFL defense to stop Vick, DeSean Jackson, LeSean McCoy and the rest of them.
+It wasn't quite the once-in-a-lifetime performance Vick unleashed in that 59-28 romp over Washington last season.
+After that, reasonable people wondered - out loud! - whether it was possible for any NFL defense to stop Vick, DeSean Jackson, LeSean McCoy, and the rest of them.

 Except, of course, that Aaron Rodgers was the winning quarterback in the Super Bowl.
 Vick and the Eagles turned out to be quite stoppable, losing their final three games.
 The last was a playoff game against Rodgers and the Green Bay Packers.